markt-de/puppet-galera/README.md

 }
 ```

-A catch-all parameter can be used to populate my.cnf in the same way as the puppetlabs-mysql module:
+A catch-all parameter `$override_options` can be used to populate my.cnf and overwrite default values in the same way as the puppetlabs-mysql module:

 ```puppet
 class { 'galera':